Updated 2nd June 2020

 Structure for SEO copy text

-As you start writing, keep into consideration the structure of your text.
+As you start writing keep into consideration the structure of your text.
 It has a significant role to play in SEO and therefore is your key to higher Google ranking.
-Consider your text the skeleton that defines the image of the body of your article.
+Think of your text as the skeleton that defines the body of your article.
 It is important that the entire design of the text is attractive and engaging.

 Inverted pyramid approach